AnuragTiwari2000/M2-EmbSystem/Projects/README.md

 ### ACTUATORS

 #### Motor Driver Circuit
-    Motor Driver circuit is used to switch on and off the based upon the signals received from the sensors.
+    * Motor Driver circuit is used to switch on and off the based upon the signals received from the sensors.
+    * Pump is a mechanical device which converts the mechanical energy into the pressure energy.
+It creates the partial vacuum in the suction side and sucks the liquid which is       delivered with high pressure at a required height.

 #### LED’s
     Shows the status of motor wether it is on or off.